ralph-groupscholar/groupscholar-cohort-cadence/ralph-progress.md

 - Added an export-ics command to generate iCalendar files for upcoming touchpoints.
 - Implemented iCalendar rendering with proper escaping and all-day event formatting.
 - Documented calendar export usage in the README.

+## Iteration 102
+- Added a weekly-agenda command to group upcoming touchpoints by week with optional owner/cohort filters.
+- Implemented weekly agenda aggregation in the store with week windows and filter handling.
+- Documented weekly agenda usage in the README.